mjbradvica/personal-website-articles/2023/avoid-multi-slot-content-projection.md

 Content projection in React, Vue, and Angular follows a familiar pattern.
 A parent component allows for an unknown child to be rendered inside a section of the component.
 This allows for the parent to act as an anonymous wrapper.

 The important word here is "anonymous".
-The key to this relationship is the parent has no knowledge of the child and the child has no knowledge of its parent.
+The key to this relationship is the parent has no knowledge of the child, and the child has no knowledge of the parent.

-> Because content project allows you to pass anything--encapsulation of component internals _must_ be preserved.
+> Because content projection allows you to pass anything--encapsulation of component internals _must_ be preserved.

 ## Slots Are An Open Contract